Can Remainder Beneficiaries of a Revocable Trust Sue for a Breach of Fiduciary Duty That Occurred During the Settlor’s Lifetime?

 The Arizona Decision

 One year after the Missouri decision, the Arizona Court of Appeals considered the same issue and reached the same conclusion.
 See Pennell v.
 Alverson, No. 1 CA-CV 10-0673, 2012 WL 4088679 (Ariz.
 App.
 Div.
 1 Sept.
 18, 2012).
-The Arizona case concerned a revocable trust for which the settlor served as trustee.
+The Arizona case concerned a revocable trust for which the settlor served as a trustee.
 The settlor was also the sole income and principal beneficiary of the trust during her lifetime.
 Her daughters and granddaughters were remainder beneficiaries.
 The settlor later amended the trust to name a granddaughter as co-trustee.

 When the settlor died, the remainder beneficiaries sued the co-trustee (the granddaughter) for breach of fiduciary duty.
 The trial court, however, dismissed the case, holding that the remainder beneficiaries lacked enforceable rights prior to the settlor’s death.